mlewis7127/qldbguide/content/docs/introduction/getting-started.md

 Indexes are used to improve query performance, and there are a number of limitations:

-  * They can only be created on empty tables
   * They can only be created on a single field
   * They cannot be dropped once created
   * There is a maximum of 5 indexes per table
   * Query performance is only improved when you use an equality predicate e.g. fieldName = XYZ

+At launch, indexes could only be created at the time of table creation.
+An [update](https://aws.amazon.com/about-aws/whats-new/2020/09/amazon-qldb-launches-index-improvements/) allowed indexes to be created on non-empty tables.

 In the console, you click on `Query editor` and then select a ledger.
 You can then execute the relevant PartiQL statement.